9r55hs/dai-lab-protocoldesign/specs/gabi3469_9r55hs/protocol.md

 The aim of this protocol is to implement basic mathematic operations (addition and multiplication) on a client-server model.

 ## Section 2 transport layer protocol
-`protocol name` uses TCP.
+`MOP` (Math Operation Protocol) uses TCP.
 The client establishes the connection.
 It has to know the IP address of the server.
-The server listens on TCP port `port`.
+The server listens on TCP port `42012`.
 The server closes the connection when the requested operation result or the error message has been sent.

 ## Section 3 messages
-There are three types of messages:
+There are four types of messages:

 ### Addition
 ```
 ADD <x> <y>